umbraco/UmbracoDocs/Umbraco-Cloud/Getting-Started/Baselines/index.md

 **Note:** Since the following steps were outlined we've made quite a few improvements to the Baseline workflow.
 For the most part the steps are still relevant and we are working on getting them updated with the latest details.

-The process of creating a Baseline project is rather involved.
-While you don't have to worry about this (that's what Umbraco Cloud is for), it can be helpful to understand the parts that make up a baseline master-child relationship:
+The process of creating a Child Project is rather involved.
+While you don't have to worry about this (that's what Umbraco Cloud is for), it can be helpful to understand the parts that make up the connection between a Baseline Project and its Child Projects:

 * The Development site is created along with a new Sql Azure database